OriolFilter/Istio_Examples/Istio/02-Traffic_management/10-TCP-FORWARDING/README.md

 ## Service

-The service will forward the incoming TCP traffic with port 8080, to the deployment port 80.
-The same behavior is applied for the service port 8443, that will be forwarded towards the port 443 from the deployment.
+The service will forward incoming traffic from the service port 8443, that will be forwarded towards the port 443 from the deployment.

 ```yaml
 apiVersion: v1